 Ohio College Opportunity Grant (OCOG): OCOG is a need-based grant from the state of Ohio to assist resident undergraduate students from low and moderate income families.
 Awards are based on family income with consideration given to the number of dependents in the family.
 The application is made when residents complete the federal FAFSA form.
 The grant is given to part-time and full-time students.
 The maximum award is $3000 (full-time students).

 The Ohio Transfer Council annually awards non-renewable $1,000 scholarships to students who transfer from one member institution to another.
 Students must begin at their new school during the fall semester.
-More information on the Ohio Transfer Council's David Gall Memorial Scholarship can be found here.
+More information on the Ohio Transfer Council's David Gall Memorial Scholarship.

 Go to the Student Financial Services website for additional information and to contact a financial aid counselor.